Majjhima Nikāya 106

 yaṁ kiñci rūpaṁ sabbaṁ rūpaṁ cattāri ca mahābhūtāni, catunnañca mahābhūtānaṁ upādāyarūpan’ti.

-whatever is form, all form is the four primary elements, or form derived from the four primary elements.’
+whatever form there is, all form is the four principal states, or form derived from the four principal states.’

 Tassa evaṁpaṭipannassa tabbahulavihārino āyatane cittaṁ pasīdati.